brakmic/purescript-fedger/README.md

 Fedger collects and provides information about companies by using machine learning.
 And because I'd like to learn more about ML *in practice* (<a href="http://blog.brakmic.com/data-science-for-losers-part-4-machine-learning/">and also</a> have <a href="http://blog.brakmic.com/data-science-for-losers-part-6-azure-ml/">written</a> a <a href="http://blog.brakmic.com/data-science-for-losers-part-6-azure-ml/">few articles</a>
 on <a href="http://blog.brakmic.com/data-science-for-losers-part-7-using-azure-ml">this subject</a>) I thought it might be useful to have a *strongly typed* and *side-effect-free* library for ML.

-Of course, it's not a secret that I'm a happy **PureScript-Noob** already <a href="https://github.com/brakmic/purescript-ractive">maintaining</a> two *pet projects* based on PureScript but <a href="https://github.com/brakmic/purescript-redux">they</a> have nothing in common with ML.
+Of course, it's not a secret that I'm a happy **PureScript-Noob** already maintaining two *<a href="https://github.com/brakmic/purescript-ractive">pet</a> <a href="https://github.com/brakmic/purescript-redux">projects</a>* based on PureScript but they have nothing in common with ML.

 So, Fedger.io is really perfect for me....*Machine Learning* **and** *PureScript* in one. :smile: